praesongprasit/EventSiteTest/src/2023/speakers/katrina-clokie.md

 </p>

 <p>
-  If Aaron Hodder is in the room right now, I know he's full of joy at this being part of my presentation.
+  If NAME2 is in the room right now, I know he's full of joy at this being part of my presentation.
 Tawa Countdown.
 </p>

 <p>